 “Research is creating new knowledge” – Neil Armstrong

-If you want to get into photography, you will need to dig a little deeper, do a small research, read about the cameras you’re interested in and select the right one for you.
+If you want to get into photography, you will need to dig a little deeper, find information online or from photographers who use those cameras, and select the right one for you.
 Check the following list to understand what I mean.

 1. Ergonomics – How It Feels Holding a New Camera

-All cameras have different bodies, grips, buttons and settings.
-For example, a Fujifilm mirrorless camera has the traditional buttons of an SLR film camera on top and feels like you’re holding an 80’s camera with today’s technology.
-Sony Alpha on the other hand, has a different philosophy and you get to manage the majority of settings on the LCD screen.
+All cameras have different bodies, grips, buttons, and settings.
+For example, a Fujifilm mirrorless camera has traditional buttons as an SLR film camera on top and feels like you’re holding an 80’s camera with today’s technology.
+Most common cameras like the Sony, Canon, Nikon, etc. have a different philosophy and you get to change the settings mostly via the menu.
 Which one would you choose?

 It’s hard when you haven’t held the camera in your hands before.
-I went to a camera shop the other day and saw the new Fujifilm X-T100.
-I thought it was a really cool entry level mirrorless camera but its size was so small, I felt I was holding a point and shoot camera!
+I went to a camera shop the other day and saw the new Fujifilm XE-4.
+I thought it was a really cool entry-level mirrorless camera but its size was so small, I felt I was holding a point-and-shoot camera!

-So, my point is, if you want to buy a new camera, just head over to your nearest camera store and actually hold the camera, press the dials and buttons and see how it feels in your hands.
-That feeling will also ignite your desire to buy the camera and feel you will take awesome photos!
+So, my point is, if you want to buy a new camera, just head over to the nearest camera store and hold the camera, press the dials and buttons, and see how it feels in your hands.
+That feeling will also ignite your desire to buy the camera and start documenting your world!

 2. Genre – Understand what Lenses you Need

-When I bought my first mirrorless camera I didn’t know too much about lenses but I chose to buy the camera with the kit lens.
+When I bought my first mirrorless camera I didn’t know too much about lenses so, I chose to buy the camera with the kit lens that came in a bundle.
 Then, I watched a YouTube video about the “Top benefits of the kit lens”, while every other article or video didn’t actually praise it that much!

-If you’re a beginner, you will definitely need to buy the camera with a kit lens.
+If you’re a beginner, you will definitely need to buy a camera with a kit lens.
 Here are two major benefits:

 - A new camera with the kit lens is a bundle.
-If the body alone costs $600, with the kit lens it will cost $600-$650 (depending the brand and the variety of kit lenses).
-The kit lens alone costs from $250 to $600, double the price from the bundle.
+If the body alone costs $600, with the kit lens it will cost $600-$650 (depending on the brand and the variety of kit lenses).
+The kit lens alone costs from $250 to $600, double the price of the bundle.

-The kit lens (15-45mm, 16-50mm or 18-55mm) teaches you so many things about photography!
-A 16mm kit lens is useful for wide angle shots (mostly landscapes, street or architecture) and while you zoom in at 50mm it becomes a portrait lens and creates a more blurry background!
+The kit lens (15-45mm, 16-50mm, or 18-55mm) teaches you so many things about photography!
+At 16mm the kit lens is useful for wide-angle shots (mostly landscapes, street, or architecture) and while you zoom in at 50mm it becomes a portrait lens and creates a more blurry background!

 The following image is taken with the Sony a6000 mirrorless camera and the 16-50mm kit lens.
 Can you see the details?